Dispense

 Introduction

 A final introductory remark is on BCS model place in the universe of superconductivity.
-The actual model describes a simplified weak coupling and specific one, due to phonons, and sketched in Fig. 1.
+The actual model describes a simplified weak coupling, and a specific one, due to phonons, and sketched in Fig. 1.
 Electron-electron attraction mediated by the electron-phonon interaction is actually responsible for all early discovered superconductors, until the cuprates, and for some of the most recent as well (fullerides, MgB2, H2S under high pressure).
 The scheme, however, requires an electron attractive (or pairing) mechanism of any strength (e.g strong, instead of weak coupling) and it is valid also when considering other mediating interactions, e.g. spin coupling, or other neglected terms in the electron-electron interaction as well.

 Index